Guides Finances

-Regardless, if you’re wondering how to earn and budget for your condo purchase, you’ve come to the right place.
-In this article, we break down how much money you need to make to buy a condo in Singapore.
-We’ll also go through where you might want to buy a condo, how location can affect costs, as well as the various additional costs you’ll need to consider.
+In this article, we break down how much income you need to make to buy a condo in Singapore.
+We’ll also go through where you might want to buy a condo, how location can affect costs, as well as the additional costs that come with condo ownership.

 How much do condos cost in Singapore?